danmaq/danmaq.article/posts/p/n/nue.en.md

 # Network Utterance Environment

 It is an open source blog / CMS system.
-The danmaq Web page has also been completely transferred from this handwritten blog using a conventional text editor to this system from June 23, 2011.
+From the handwritten blog by danmaq web page using conventional text editor, We transitioned to this system completely from June 23rd, 2011.
+After 2013 I am using WordPress.
+Also, since 2018 I use Gatsby as a semi-automatic handwritten blog.

 ## Characteristic

-*   You can use skins with extremely high degrees of freedom using XSLT.
+*   You can use highly customized skins using XSLT.
 *   Nico Nico douga animated tag system is implemented.
-Furthermore, by hierarchizing tags, you can use tags directly as "table of contents" instead.
+By hierarchizing tags, you can use the tag as it is as a "table of contents".
 *   You can customize the structure and appearance of articles by embedding tags using pseudo HTML in the article.

 ## download